 While serving as Bureau Chief of Nunavut News/North in Iqaluit, Kathleen heard about the crimes of Ed Horne.
 She would spend the next 20 years of her life seeking the truth about what happened – building trust with contacts in Inuit communities, and getting the story on paper.

-After many years living in Iqaluit, Kathleen and her husband now divide their time between Ottawa and St. John’s.
+Kathleen and her husband, Arctic historian and author Kenn Harper, spent many years living and travelling in the Canadian Arctic.
+They now divide their time between Ottawa and St. John’s.

 Arctic Predator, Amazon Bestseller, February 5, 2025.